naticoo/framework/README.md

     return this.login(token);
   }
 }
-const botClient = new BotClient({ intents: ["Guilds", "GuildMessages", "GuildVoiceStates"] });
+const botClient = new BotClient({
+  intents: ["Guilds", "GuildMessages", "GuildVoiceStates"], });
 botClient.start(token);
 ```

 ### Features

 - flexible
-  - Natico is built using classes allowing you to extend everything and add features to your liking
+  - Natico is built using classes allowing you to extend everything and add
+    features to your liking
 - Command handling
   - Natico has great command handling with slash command support on its way
 - Listeners
-  - Natico comes included with a listener(events) handler which makes it very easy to use events
+  - Natico comes included with a listener(events) handler which makes it very
+    easy to use events
 - And much more

 Natico is designed to be a low level and extendable framework for